-Join Nick Brazzi for an in-depth discussion in this video Disabling the pop-up blocker, part of Up and Running with the Chrome Browser.
+Join Nick Brazzi for an in-depth discussion in this video Disabling the pop-up blocker, part of Learning the Chrome Browser.

 - Web browsers like Chrome can have multiple windows…open as we've seen before.…In fact some websites can trigger a new window…to be opened up automatically.…These are often referred to as pop-up windows…because they can pop-up on your screen…even when you didn't request them.…Pop-ups can contain any web page information…but they often contain advertisements…or other content that some people find annoying.…That's why Chrome by default has a feature that…disables pop-ups.…Let's see that.…

 I'm going to go into the Tools menu,…into Settings,…and I'm looking for the Privacy section.…So I'll need to scroll down…and hit Show advanced settings…and then I can find the Privacy section.…From here I'll hit Content settings.…And then I'll scroll a bit until we see information…about Pop-ups.…So by default it's set to…not allow any site to show pop-ups.…If you want you can turn this feature off.…Then pop-ups will not be blocked.…Pop-ups have fallen out of fashion…with web designers lately.…

 However there are some websites out there that still use…